-Bank Holiday Delivery: Order by 2:30pm on Wednesday 30th April to receive your order before the Bank Holiday.
-Subject to prescriber approval.
+Bank Holiday delivery: Order by 2:30pm on Monday 18th August for standard delivery, or by Thursday 21st August for next day delivery, to receive your order before the Bank Holiday.

 Aciclovir